Garrwa people: Country

 east to Wollogorang close to the Queensland border and to the Westmoreland outstation.

 Maps have the Yanyuwa people to the north of the Garrwa, the Waanyi and Gudanji to their south, and the Yukulta / Ganggalidda to their east.
 Today the Garrwa people consider themselves related to the area along the Gulf of Carpentaria coastline of Queensland, around the Wearyan and Robinson Rivers.
 Two other groups, the Binbinga and Wilangarra became extinct soon after the beginning of white colonisation.

 The Garrwa habitat extended from the northern tropical, with its mangroves to southern semi-arid inland, with its sandstone gorges.
 According to the seasons, they would venture into the Bukalara (Barkly Tableland).
-They see themselves as a freshwater people, distinct from the saltwater peoples to the north and east, harvesting food available in the riverine ecosystem – crayfish, turtles, tubers and waterlies – along with land game such as kangaroo, echidnas and possums.
+They see themselves as a freshwater people, distinct from the saltwater peoples to the north and east, harvesting food available in the riverine ecosystem – crayfish, turtles, tubers and waterlilies – along with land game such as kangaroo, echidnas and possums.